boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-3.md

 		return $doc;
 	}</pre>

 There is a lot going on in there but essentially we build the list as before (the OR list) but also keep each set desperately.
 We then take each one of those sets and get the intersection of them all.
-This is used as the top results, and assuming we don&#8217;t find enough revert to OR logic.
-Just something to keep in mind its actually easier to get AND logic when you sort lists by Id&#8217;s.
-You can just step through each list popping id&#8217;s on either side till you find enough intersecting results.
+This is used as the top results, and assuming we don't find enough revert to OR logic.
+Just something to keep in mind its actually easier to get AND logic when you sort lists by Id's.
+You can just step through each list popping id's on either side till you find enough intersecting results.

 The final thing to update before testing is to move the document store over to a multi folder document store.
 Thankfully changing this one is pretty easy as well as the design is similar to the multi folder index, all we need do is update the getFilePathName method, which looks like the following.